Health & Fitness

 Every child gets cuts and scrapes, and it’s these cuts and scrapes that have deemed the title of “boo-boos.”
 After your child comes to you with their boo-boo, it’s now your job to do what?
 Kiss the boo-boo!

 Kids get boo-boos from running around outside, and falling, as well as jumping on the bed and bumping their head.
-When your child gets a boo-boo of this sort, they come to you wanting you to dry their eyes and give them comfort… only for them to go right back to doing what got them the boo-boo in the first place!
+When your child gets a boo-boo of this sort, they come to you wanting you to dry their eyes and give them comfort.
+Its only for them to go right back to doing what got them the boo-boo in the first place!

 Broken Teeth